syedusmanali/docker-phpfpm-nginx-mysql/Readme.md

 ```

 ## Configurations
-* At image build time, PHP image can be modified as required eg installation of PHP extensions which can be specified in `php-fpm/dockerfile`.
+* At image build time, PHP image can be modified as required eg installation of PHP extensions which can be specified in [dockerfile].
 See [docker-php-extension-installer] for more details on PHP extensions.
 * At image build time, for PHP custom configurations can be provided in [custom_php.ini] or as a separate file inside the [customPHPConf] folder.
 * NGINX configurations can be configured in [mysite.conf] or you can create your own NGINX configuration file inside the [nginx] folder.